-these years, and of our disadvantage measures.
+Figures 5, 6, and 7 provide some information on the geographic distribution of tracted areas as of 1970, and of our disadvantage measures.
 Figure 5 shows areas tracted in 1970, with differential shading for tracts in the four quartiles of the share disadvantaged - based on the share with a high school degree or less.
-(The darkest shading is for the highest quartile of this share - i.e., the most disadvantaged tracts.)
-As the figure shows, a small geographic area was tracted, but the tracted areas include most of the population.35 Figure 6 provides similar information for the share black.
+The darkest shading is for the highest quartile of this share - i.e., the most disadvantaged tracts.
+As the figure shows, a small geographic area was tracted, but the tracted areas include most of the population.34 Figure 6 provides similar information for the share black.
 The tracted areas are lighter, because the share black is quite a bit lower, on average.
+Finally, Figure 7 shows this information for the single mother share disadvantage measure.